jnsgruk/concierge/README.md

   microk8s:
     # (Optional) Enable or disable MicroK8s.
     enable: true | false
+    # (Optional) Whether or not to bootstrap a controller onto MicroK8s.
+    bootstrap: true | false
     # (Optional): Channel from which to install MicroK8s.
     channel: <channel>
     # (Optional): MicroK8s addons to enable.